amikos-tech/chroma-cookbook/core/concepts/index.md

 - compute versions to delete using cutoff + min-versions retention
 - compute unreferenced files and clean up (dry-run / rename / delete)
 - WAL GC in `wal3`:
-- three-phase GC dance (compute garbage, manifest synchronization, delete)
+- three-phase GC flow (compute garbage, manifest synchronization, delete)
 - cursor-driven safety so required log ranges remain pinned

+What this means: GC removes storage that is no longer needed, but only after safety checks confirm active readers won't break.

 Relevant code: